Azure-Samples/monitor-java-query-metrics-activitylogs/README.md

 - java
 products:
 - azure
-services: Monitor
+extensions:
-platforms: java
+- services: Monitor
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Monitor - Query Metrics And Activity Logs - in Java ##
+# Getting Started with Monitor - Query Metrics And Activity Logs - in Java #

   This sample shows examples of retrieving metrics and activity logs for Storage Account.